When my friend Natalie first told me what she does each month for her business, my thought process went like this:

-4. Book yourself a night or two in a hotel at least an hour away
+4. Book yourself a night or two in a hotel or Airbnb at least an hour away

 This seems like a weird detail, but I find that it’s important to leave the city and be in the car for a significant amount of time.
 It really helps me extract myself from my day-to-day mindset.
 I make it into a mini road trip with gas station coffee, car snacks, and podcasts.